-This project aims to add another layer to the physical experience of a historically valuable neighborhood, Garment District through the use of a technological platform.
-Augmented reality has a great potential to relate stories with places.
-This project uses Augmented Reality technology in order to show the hidden stories of the neighborhood that is embedded into the cityscape.
-The narrative of the AR experience is mainly based on the juxtaposition of a story named as “The Guided Tour of 7th Avenue” and the historical pictures that present the previous life at the Garment Center’s streets.
+This is a location-based Augmented Reality (AR) experience aiming to add another layer to the experience of a historically valuable neighborhood, Garment District.
+AR has a great potential to relate stories with places.
+This project uses AR technology in order to show the hidden stories which are embedded into the cityscape of Garment District.
+The narrative of the AR experience is based on the juxtaposition of a story named as “The Guided Tour of 7th Avenue” and the historical photos shows the life at Garment Center back in days.

 Project | MFADT Spring 2017 Major Studio II

 Role | Research, Experience Design, Development, Visual Design

 Tools | Sketch, Unity, Vuforia, After Effects, Illustrator

 Team | Tuba Ozkan

 New York City is an architectural palimpsest and Augmented Reality is a powerful tool for making the layers of the city visible.
 Therefore, I chose this platform as a medium to tell this short story about Garment Center.
 The author of the story ‘The Guided Tour of 7th Avenue’ was merely talking about the atmosphere of the streets and one of the factory’s interior.
 I selected the parts of the story which involve the descriptions of the street life and details of the spatial elements.
 I deciphered the story and tried to split it into sections according to the strongness of spatial descriptions.
 At the same time, I conducted historical research and looked for the visuals that show the earlier versions of the street life of the 7th Avenue and surrounding.